 •If you’re writing about some way the professor can improve on a course evaluation, do so in a way that is kind and respectful, even if the professor did not treat you that way.
 This makes it much more likely that your message will carry weight and make a difference.

 I’ll close with two thoughts.
 First, I realize that you are likely to encounter faculty who violate principles in this letter (e.g., they dial it in, are rude).
 However, interactions with such faculty afford you the opportunity to demonstrate (if only to yourself) that you can be a pro even when the other person is not.
 Second, I invite you to find at least one mentor while in college.
-To many of we faculty you are beautiful in your state of becoming.
+To many faculty you are beautiful in your state of becoming.
 For this reason we enjoy, and find meaning in, mentoring.
 (I suspect that there would be a lot more mentoring going on were it not for WAIT.)

 Good fortune to you during these precious and exciting years of opportunity, learning and growing.
 I hope you can get the most out of them in order to define and advance your vocational mission!